JoinColony/ColonyFrontEndLivingStandard/codeQuality/index.md

 We also use Prettier to ensure that our code is formatted neatly on the page.
 Ensure you have the relevant editor extension installed.

+## GraphQL codegen

+CDapp has a codegen tool set up that automatically generates TS types based on the Amplify schema and client-side queries, mutations and subscriptions.
+It can be run with `npm run codegen` and produces a `generated.ts` file that contains the following:

+### Amplify schema types

+Interfaces and enums for all types defined in the `schema.graphql` (and additional types added during Amplify schema compilation).
+Note those interfaces will contain ALL possible fields of each object type.
+Apart from enums, entire object types imported from `~gql` should almost never be used (use fragments instead).

+### Client-side operations and fragments from `graphql/**/*.graphql`

+Interfaces for return types and variables, individual Apollo hooks for each operation as well as `Document` objects which can be useful when using Apollo client directly or refetching queries.
+Those return types will contain the exact subset of fields that the operations are fetching.
+If you expect to use the generated type of a particular operation or field, consider using fragments.

+Each fragment will also generate a corresponding interface. **Please make sure to re-export all fragments from `graphql/types.ts` to avoid confusion between fragments and entire object types from schema**

+## GraphQL best practices
+- Use fragments to generate the types you need in the CDapp.
+Remember to re-export fragments from `graphql/types.ts`.
+- Consider the query size.
+The more fields you add, the longer it will take to fetch - maybe not all fields are needed at the same time and some could be fetched separately?
+This is especially true for relationship fields (linking to other models) or fields resolved by lambdas.
+- Relationship fields should be nullable unless you're certain the related object will exist.
+Otherwise, the entire operation will fail.
+- In the schema, the convention is to use the word "ID" whenever it means a unique database ID of a model vs. "native ID" when it refers to an on-chain ID (which might not be unique).

 ## Refactoring

 Set aside time / issues for refactoring… but not too early (nor too late).
 Generally when you start to notice copy/pasted code or that files are becoming too long, it's a good sign that you could start refactoring.
 How long is too long?
 Anything over 100-150 lines is a good estimate.